Trump lawyers seek April 2026 trial date in federal election subversion case

 Trump’s 2024 calendar is expected to be packed with court dates and campaign appearances.

-And a federal judge in Florida has set a May 20 trial date on charges that Trump illegally hoarded classified documents and concealed them from investigators.
+And a federal judge in Florida has set a May 20 trial date on charges, also brought by Smith and his team, that Trump illegally hoarded classified documents and concealed them from investigators.

 “President Trump must prepare for each of these trials in the coming months.
 All are independently complex and will require substantial work to defend.
 Several will likely require President Trump’s presence at some or all trial proceedings,” the defense lawyers wrote, adding that the cases would involve pre- and post-trial hearings that will conflict with prosecutors’ proposed trial calendar.